omar391/taskpilot-mcp/.task/todo/current.md

 - **Description**: Update PromptOrchestrator and WorkspaceRegistry services to use DrizzleDatabaseManager instead of legacy DatabaseManager.
 This will eliminate their dependency on schema.sql and enable pure TypeScript operations.
 - **Priority**: High
 - **Dependencies**: None (foundational for other migrations)
-- **Status**: Partial
+- **Status**: Done
-- **Progress**: 50%
+- **Progress**: 100%
-- **Notes**: PromptOrchestrator migrated ✅ to pure Drizzle.
-WorkspaceRegistry still uses legacy DatabaseManager but is not currently used in main application flow.
-Core functionality working with Drizzle.
+- **Notes**: ✅ Completed!
+PromptOrchestrator already migrated to pure Drizzle.
+WorkspaceRegistry migrated to use GlobalDatabaseService with proper Drizzle ORM operations.
+Both services now use pure TypeScript database operations.
 - **Connected File List**: src/services/prompt-orchestrator.ts, src/services/workspace-registry.ts

 ## Task TP-036: Migrate Database Service Layer